 Mortgage insurance benefits under the Section 221(d)(4) program are payable in cash unless the mortgagee files a written request for payment in debentures.
 If debentures are issued to the mortgagee in payment of the FHA mortgage insurance benefits, they are issued as of the date of default, registered as to principal and interest, pay interest semi-annually at the applicable debenture rate and mature twenty (20) years from their date of issue.
 FHA debentures are, however, redeemable at the option of the FHA on any interest payment date upon three-months' prior notice at a price equal to their principal amount plus accrued interest.
-Payment of mortgage insurance benefits are conditioned upon the satisfactory performance of certain obligations required pursuant to the insurance program, including maintenance of certain escrow accounts, annual inspections, maintenance of property insurance and maintenance of specified records.
-See "Part II-CERTAIN BONDOWNERS' RISKS-Conditions to Payment of FHA Insurance."
+Payment of mortgage insurance benefits are conditioned upon the satisfactory performance of certain obligations required pursuant to the insurance program, including maintenance of specified records.
+See "Part II-CERTAIN BONDOWNERS' RISKS -Conditions to Payment of FHA Insurance."